IJW2021/MyPortfolio/SSDCS/Unit09.md

 **Oxygen**

-Along with Pyython coding have started to populate the MariaDB with some data so that our demo look like real life so far have added in some oxygen sensors.
+Along with Python coding have started to populate the MariaDB with some data so that our demo look like real life so far have added in some oxygen sensors.

 ![Logo](Images/Oxygen.png)

 **Sensor Audit**

-One thing I did want to include in the project was some form of tracking when a sensor goes offline / online I had a look at doing this in python and while possible It is not the best way to get the outcome we want the better way is to create a Database trigger so that when the status of a sensor chnages a new record is created in a audit table.
-This has the advatnage of being at the DBMS tier rather then adding additional processing work onto our application tier. the trigger I created was
+One thing I did want to include in the project was some form of tracking when a sensor goes offline / online I had a look at doing this in python and while possible It is not the best way to get the outcome, we want the better way is to create a Database trigger so that when the status of a sensor changes a new record is created in a audit table.
+This has the advantage of being at the DBMS tier rather than adding additional processing work onto our application tier. the trigger I created was

 ```sql
 create trigger tgr_sensor_audit